4: Chrysalis

 Was that edgy enough?
 A scathing indictment of this worthless pretense of an education system?
 No, she needed something harder hitting…

 As her processors contemplated it, Uzi idly scribbled on a sheet of paper, double-checking some math.
-Also doodling some wicked skulls.
+Also doodling some wicked skulls!

-Uzi guessed it didn’t help that school staff – the drones old enough to remember the days before the core collapse – had been programmed with food prep routines they itched to use.
+Uzi guessed it didn’t help that school staff — the drones old enough to remember the days before the planetary core collapse — had been programmed with food prep routines they still itched to use.
 One small problem with that, of course.
 Only so many ways to dress up batteries and cleaning fluid into a semblance of cuisine.
 Why even bother?
 Why not invent something new?

 She shook her head, then blew a lock of purple hair out from in front of her optics.